-The system is part of the ignition switch and checks whether the vehicle is allowed to be started with the key being used.
+The system is part of the ignition lock and checks whether the vehicle is allowed to be started with the key being used.

-The immobiliser is activated automatically after the key has been removed from the ignition switch.
+The immobiliser is going to be activated automatically after the key has been removed from the ignition lock.

-If the control indicator $\mathbf{\widehat{m}}$ flashes when the ignition is on, there is a fault in the system; the engine cannot be started.
+If the control indicator a flashes when the ignition is on, there is a fault in the system; the engine cannot be started.
 Switch off the ignition and then repeat the start attempt.